simonw/til/github/dependencies-graphql-api.md

 }
 ```

 Sadly I really wanted to get the dependents, not the dependencies - but that's [still not available](https://stackoverflow.com/questions/58734176/how-to-use-github-api-to-get-a-repositorys-dependents-information-in-github) even as a preview API.
+So I [scraped them](https://github.com/dogsheep/github-to-sqlite/issues/34) instead.